sento documentation

 It is now possible to create actor hierarchies.
 An actor can have child actors.
 An actor now can also 'watch' another actor to get notified about it's termination.

-It is also possible to specify timeouts for the ask-s
+It is also possible to specify timeouts for the ask-s and

-ask
+ask functionality.

 This new version is closer to Akka (the actor model framework on the JVM) than to GenServer on Erlang.
 This is because Common Lisp from a runtime perspective is closer to JVM than to Erlang/OTP.
 Threads in Common Lisp are heavy weight OS threads rather than user-space low weight 'Erlang' threads (I'd like to avoid 'green threads', because threads in Erlang are not really green threads).
 While on Erlang it is easily possible to spawn millions of processes/threads and so each actor (GenServer) has its own process, this model is not possible when the threads are OS threads, because of OS resource limits.
 This is the main reason for working with the message dispatcher pool instead.